Updating RobotPy source code to match WPILib¶

 use.
 The way it works is you copy a Java docstring in the top box (you can also

-paste in a function definition too) and it will output a python docstring in
+paste in a function prototype too) and it will output a Python docstring in

 the bottom box.
 When adding new APIs that have documentation, this tool is